Properties and comparison of some Kriging sub-model aggregation methods: The prediction

 \subsection{The Gaussian process perspective}

-In this section, we develop an alternative construction where the process $\Y$ is replaced by an alternative process $\Y_\agg$ for which $M_\agg(x)$ and $v_\agg(x)$ correspond exactly to the conditional expectation and variance of $\Y_\agg(x)$ given $\Y_\agg(X)$.
-As discussed in~\cite{quinonero2005}, this point of view allows us to see the proposed aggregation not only as an approximation of the full model but also as an exact method for a slightly different process (as illustrated in the further commented Figure~\ref{fig:process}).
+\nicolas{This section introduces an alternative construction of the aggregated predictor where the prior} process $\Y$ is replaced by another process $\Y_\agg$ for which $M_\agg(x)$ and $v_\agg(x)$ correspond exactly to the conditional expectation and variance of $\Y_\agg(x)$ given $\Y_\agg(X)$.
+As discussed in~\citet{quinonero2005}, this \nicolas{construction implies that the} proposed aggregation is not only as an approximation of the full model but also as an exact method for a slightly different prior (as illustrated in the further commented Fig.~\ref{fig:process}).
+This type of decomposition can naturally occur in the context of predictive processes or low-rank Kriging models, see~\cite{finley2009improving, banerjee2008gaussian,cressie2008fixed}.
 As a consequence, it also provides conditional cross-covariances and samples for the aggregated models.
-In particular, all the methods developed in the literature based on Kriging predicted covariances, such as \cite{marrel2009} for sensitivity analysis and \cite{chevalier2013} for optimization, may hence be applied to the aggregated model in \cite{rulliere17nested}.
+In particular, all the methods developed in the literature based on Kriging predicted covariances, such as \citet{marrel2009} for sensitivity analysis and \citet{chevalier2013} for optimization, may hence be applied to the aggregated model in \citet{rulliere2018nested}.
+Recall that $\transpose{(\M_1,\ldots, M_p,\Y)}$ is a centered process with finite variance on the whole input space $D$. \nicolas{The $p \times 1$ cross-covariance vector is defined as } $k_M(x,x')=\Cov{M(x),Y(x')}$ and the $p \times p$ cross-covariance matrix $K_M(x,x')=\Cov{M(x),M(x')}$, for all $x, x' \in D$. \nicolas{These definitions result in a minor notation overloading with the definitions introduced in Sect.~\ref{section:rulliere} ($K_M(x,x) = K_M(x)$ and $k_M(x,x) = k_M(x)$), but context should be sufficient to avoid confusion}. \nicolas{The following definition introduces $\Y_\agg$ which is a Gaussian process for which $\M_\agg$ and $v_\agg$ are the conditional mean and variance of $\Y_\agg$ given $\Y_\agg(X)$:} \begin{definition}[Aggregated process] $\Y_\agg$ \nicolas{is defined} as $\Y_\agg = \M_\agg + \varepsilon'_\agg $ where $\varepsilon'_\agg$ is an independent replicate of $\Y - \M_\agg$ and with $M_{\agg}$ as in~\eqref{eq:aggregation:rulliere}. \end{definition}